dotnet/docs-maui/docs/user-interface/layouts/custom-layout.md

     For more information, see [Create a layout manager](#create-a-layout-manager).

-1. Consume your custom layout type.
+1. Consume your custom layout type by adding it to a <xref:Microsoft.Maui.Controls.Page>, and by adding children to the layout.
 For more information, see [Consume the layout type](#consume-the-layout-type).

 An orientation-sensitive `HorizontalWrapLayout` is used to demonstrate this process. `HorizontalWrapLayout` is similar to a <xref:Microsoft.Maui.Controls.HorizontalStackLayout> in that it arranges its children horizontally across the page.
 However, it wraps the display of children to a new row when it encounters the right edge of its container